dheepakg/dheepakg.github.io/_posts/2020-09-29-Weekly-Update-5.md

 This is the 5<sup>th</sup> instalment of weekly update.
 Let's revisit the interesting things that I came across in between last Monday and today (September 29, 2020).
 This is ### words long.

 ## Some interesting finds from the past week

+1. What could an old TV could do?
+Breaking the Internet, may be.

+This has happened in a village in Wales, UK.

+  > It turned out that at 0700 every morning the occupant would switch on their old TV which would in-turn knock out broadband for the entire village.

+The TV’s owner “immediately agreed to switch it off and not use again.”

+2. How many trackers does your blog/site has?